meows/racket/docs/exponentiation.md

 It would be silly to imagine that the bacteria simply stop growing inbetween the 24 hour periods of measurement, and as soon as you step into the door to measure, they do all their growth in that instant.
+Much of everyday life works "gradually".